vnirmaladevi/Greenhouse-Gas-Emission-by-Food-System/README.md

 ## Known Issue and Challenges

-1)Dataset has both normalised and denormalised segments in same table and no proper metadata available,which makes it harder to analyse.No proper API document as well.
+1)Dataset has both normalised and denormalised segments in same table and no proper metadata available,which makes it harder to analyse.
+2)Dataset is in form of csn with millions of records without API facility.

-2)There are about 9 countries which does not have matching FAO code or Area code.This prevents from tagging these countries to respective regions.
+3)There are about 9 countries which does not have matching FAO code or Area code.This prevents from tagging these countries to respective regions.